AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Introduction

+Another line of works focuses on non-equivocation by utilizing gossip protocols~\cite{chuat2015efficient,dahlberg2018aggregationbased}, consensus of auditing nodes~\cite{kim2013accountable,basin2014arpki,paccagnella2020custos}, and blockchains~\cite{tomescu2017catena,guarnizo2019pdfs}.
+However, they do not guarantee correct execution, which motivates our work.
+Some approaches combine blockchain with TEE to improve lacking properties of blockchain, such as privacy (e.g.,~\cite{secret-ppp,phala-ppp,oasis-ppp,obscuro-ppp,integritee-ppp}), throughput (e.g.,~\cite{lind2017teechain,cheng2018ekiden,das2019fastkitten,FrassettoJKKSFS23}), and adding Turing-complete smart contract functionality (e.g.,~\cite{das2019fastkitten}).
+Nevertheless, these approaches are in principle decentralized, and thus they impose on-chain expenses on clients.
+In contrast, this work focuses on a centralized design that should provide almost the same features as decentralized ones but with additional privacy and at much lower costs clients pay.

-\paragraph{\textbf{Proposed Approach}} In this paper, we propose \name, a framework for centralized ledgers mitigating their main limitations. \name employs trusted execution environment (TEE) and a public smart contract platform (i.e., built on a blockchain) to provide verifiability, non-equivocation, and to mitigate censorship.
+\paragraph{\textbf{Proposed Approach}} In this paper, we propose \name, a framework for centralized ledgers mitigating their main limitations. \name introduces a unique combination of TEE and a public smart contract platform to provide verifiability, non-equivocation, and censorship mitigation.
 In \name, a ledger operator deploys a pre-defined TEE enclave code, which verifies the consistency and correctness of the ledger for every ledger update.
-Then, a proof produced by the enclave is published utilizing an existing public smart contract platform, guaranteeing that the given snapshot of the ledger is verified and no alternative snapshot of this ledger exists.
-Furthermore, whenever a client suspects that her query (or transaction) is censored, she can (confidentially) request a resolution of the query via the smart contract platform.
-The ledger operator noticing the query is obligated to handle it.
-She passes the query to the enclave that creates a public proof of query resolution and publishes it using the smart contract platform.
-With such a censorship-evident design, an operator is publicly visible when misbehaving, thus the clients can take appropriate actions (e.g., suing the operator) or encode some automated service-level agreements into their smart contracts.
+Then, a proof produced by the enclave is published through a public smart contract platform, guaranteeing that no alternative snapshot of this ledger exists.
+Furthermore, whenever a client suspects that her request (or transaction) is censored, she can (confidentially) request a resolution via the smart contract platform.

-\name can be adjusted to different ledgers and use cases, but we implemented and deployed it with minimized Ethereum Virtual Machine (EVM) since EVM provides a Turing-complete execution environment and it is widely adopted in the community of decentralized applications. \name enables hosting and execution of arbitrary ledger applications, such as key:value databases, tokens, or client-defined smart contracts, while preserving the same enclave code for verification. \name is fully implemented and we show that it is practical and efficient, even when built using the current technologies and tools.
+\name can be adjusted to different ledgers and use cases, but we implemented and deployed it with customized enclave-ready Ethereum Virtual Machine (EVM) from Microsoft Confidentiality Framework~\cite{eEVM-Microsoft} since EVM provides a Turing-complete execution environment and it is widely adopted in many permissionless~\cite{evm-blockchains-2021} and permissioned~\cite{nevile2022enterprise} blockchains. \name enables hosting of arbitrary ledger applications, such as key-value stores, tokens, or client-defined smart contracts.\footnote{Note that we demonstrate its application for Central Bank Digital Currency (CBDC) in Submission \#71.}